Filing a Complaint or Protest

 To File a Complaint:

-The primary responsibility of this Division is to protect the health, safety and welfare of all New Mexicans and those visiting our State, while regulating sale, service and public consumption of alcohol.
+The primary responsibility of this Division is to protect the health, safety and welfare of all New Mexicans and those visiting our State, while regulating sale, service and public consumption of alcohol and the sale and service of tobacco and tobacco products to adults, over the age of 21.

-The Regulation and Licensing Department Alcoholic Beverage Control Division takes seriously every complaint alleging potential violations of liquor laws and works closely with the Special Investigations Unit (SIU) of the State of New Mexico Department of Public Safety, to enforce the provisions of the Liquor Control Act.
-Violations of the Act by liquor license holders can result in fines and/or suspension of the license.
+The Regulation and Licensing Department Alcoholic Beverage Control Division takes seriously every complaint alleging potential violations of liquor laws and works closely with the Special Investigations Unit (SIU) of the State of New Mexico Department of Public Safety, to enforce the provisions of the Liquor Control Act and the Tobacco Products Act.
+Violations of the Act by license holders can result in fines and/or suspension of the license.
 Three violations within a 12-month period can result in revocation of a liquor license.

 We welcome public comments, either positive or negative, regarding liquor license holders and their employees.
-Protecting the people of New Mexico from the often tragic effects of underage drinking, DWI and alcohol abuse requires the active support of all our citizens.
-Please help us by reporting when you observe a licensed liquor establishment or its employees violating state law or failing in their obligations to the community.
+Protecting the people of New Mexico from the often tragic effects of underage drinking, DWI and alcohol abuse or the sale of tobacco/tobacco products to underage customer requires the active support of all our citizens.
+Please help us by reporting when you observe a licensed establishment or its employees violating state law or failing in their obligations to the community.

 In filing a complaint, it is important that you provide us with as much information as possible, so that SIU investigators will be able to pursue your complaint.